proplot-dev/proplot/docs/index.rst

 To get started, check out the :ref:`Introduction`.

-..
-Hopefully, you will find this API to be less verbose and
-.. more powerful than the builtin matplotlib API.
-..
-This is just so top-level headers in the showcase.rst file appear as *subsections* in the documentation to a parent 'showcase' section.
-..
-Below replaces traditional autodoc invocation with
-   .. automodule:: mods.set.tests
-      :members:
-      :show-inheritance:
-   Use 'sphinx-apidoc ../proplot -o .' to auto-generate modules.rst

 Contributions
 =============
 This entire package has so far been written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
 If you have any ideas for new features or come across any bugs, I'd love to receive a pull request!